PhilipRuthig/AC_hemispheric_asymmetry/README.md

 # AC_Cellstructure
 Accompanying repository to Ruthig, Müller et al. (in prep)

 This repository contains all neccessary code to reproduce Fig3 and Fig S2.
-In order to run the code, you will need to insert the data files from Bioimage archive (https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD1077) to the folder `data_from_bioimg_arx`.
+In order to run the code, you will need to insert the data files from Bioimage archive (https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD1077) to the folder `fig3\data_from_bioimg_arx`.